ndelamaide/ML4Science_neuron_segmentation/README.md

 ## Data and models

-Before starting we advise you to work on a particular environment for example with Anaconda (conda create --name ml4science) and to have a version of python above or equal to 3.6.
+Before starting we advise you to work on a particular environment for example with Anaconda (`conda create --name ml4science` and `conda activate ml4science`) and to have a version of python above or equal to 3.6.
 Then all the libraries can be download using:
 ```bash
 pip install -r requirements.txt
 ```